mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s3.rst

 Controller
 ~~~~~~~~~~

-The Kontrol S3 is a USB class compliant audio and HID device,
+The Kontrol S3 is a USB class compliant audio and :term:`HID` device,
 so it is compatible with Mixxx without any proprietary drivers on
 GNU/Linux and Mac OS X. On Windows, it is recommended to install the
 `driver from Native